jsime/robobot/README.md

 The list of exported functions from this plugin.
 The attribute is required to be a hash reference, with the keys being the function name as it will be exported by RoboBot in IRC sessions.
-Function names may contain almost any characters other than whitspace, control characters (or otherwise non-printables), and parentheses.
-Letters, numbers, and most punctuation or grammatical symbols are acceptabled.
+Function names may contain almost any characters other than whitespace, control characters (or otherwise non-printables), and parentheses.
+Letters, numbers, and most punctuation or grammatical symbols are acceptable.

 While it is possible to export functions that are named solely with integers (e.g. "123"), that is not advisable as it will produce unexpected side effects